tghastly/PYNQ-1/docs/source/overlays/dio_overlay/dio_overlay_overview.rst

         'foot': {'tock': 1, 'text': 'Loopback Test'},
         'head': {'tick': 1, 'text': 'Loopback Test'}}

+config()
+arm()
+run()

 Finite State Machine Builder
 -------------------------------------------

-The Finite State Machine builder allows Finite state machines to be specified with a textual description, which can be passed to the xxx Python function which will program the overlay to implement the FSM.
+The Finite State Machine builder allows Finite state machines to be specified in a JSON format.
+The description can be passed to the xxx Python function which will program the overlay to implement the FSM.
+The FSM can be graphed and displayed inside a Jupyter Notebook.

 The FSM supports 20 pins that can be used in any combination of inputs or outputs.
 Up to xxx states are supported.
-The FSM can be graphed and displayed inside a Jupyter Notebook.

-Example
-^^^^^^^^^^^^^^^^^^^^^
 The specification for the finite state machine is a list of inputs, outputs, states, and transitions.

 Input and outputs are listed as tuples, specifying a pin and label for the pin.